2021 Global Business & Interfaith Peace Awards (Click for Press Release)

 In the Holy Lands, differing religious, cultural, and historical claims are connected to ongoing conflicts.
 In response, Medinol CEO Dr. Judith Richter founded the NIR School of the Heart to help high school students not only understand cardio-vascular career opportunities but also connect the hearts of people from different cultural, ethnic, and religious backgrounds.
 Dr. Richter helps students build bridges across cultures through the process of learning.
 As one graduate summed up the experience, The NIR School of the Heart “will make the whole Middle East a better place.”
 The program has become widely popular and currently has 826 graduates who are functioning as ambassadors for peace, out of which 225 are also pursuing careers in medical-related professions.

-Maurice Ostro, Chair of Ostro Fayre Share Foundation, Vice Chair of the Council of Christians and Jews (the UK’s oldest interfaith organization) and the Founding Patron of the Faiths Forum for London.
-He has been an interfaith champion in business and philanthropy.
+Maurice Ostro, Chair of Ostro Fayre Share Foundation, Vice Chair of the Council of Christians and Jews (the UK’s oldest interfaith organization) and the Founding Patron of the Faiths Forum for London, has been an interfaith champion in business and philanthropy for decades.
 In business, he has promoted religious inclusion, providing prayer rooms for all faiths represented by the more than 1,000 employees in his offices to ensure that all staff feel comfortable practicing their faiths during the workday.
 He has also established a social enterprise making jewelry in Burma, providing dignified, well-paid jobs to Buddhist and Muslim women, building bridges between these communities.
 In the UK, his Foundations initiative, Strengthening Faith Institutions, provides support to over 900 faith institutions across the country.

 Peter Mousaferiadis, founder of Cultural Infusion, is a pioneer in using cultural and artistic expression as a means of promoting social cohesion and interfaith understanding.
 Cultural Infusion has developed award winning and world leading platforms that can transform diversity and inclusion in organizations and communities and people’s understanding of cultural diversity.
 Beyond art, Peter led the development of Cultural Infusion’s Diversity Atlas, an online survey tool to assess and monitor diversity within companies and organizations across the four interconnected diversity pillars: Religion and Worldview; Country of Birth; Language; and Ethnicity and Race.
 Diversity Atlas allows teams and organizations to measure and understand its diversity stories.
 This enables better inclusion and allows teams to value their cultural identity.